sangszhou/AkkaClusterSeed/readme.md

 ## What's is project about
-This is project demonstrate how to use akka cluster sharding and akka remote.
-It did use akka distributed data to store cluster information but that didnot exist as code but configurations.
+This project demonstrates how to use akka cluster sharding and akka remoting.
+It also use akka distributed data to store cluster information but that part only exists in configuration

 ```
    cluster {
-     seed-nodes = [
-       "akka.tcp://ClusterSystem@192.168.1.157:2551"
- //      ,"akka.tcp://ClusterSystem@192.168.1.157:2552"
-     ]

      sharding.state-store-mode = ddata
    }